Name Change Florida: Divorce

 To change your address by mail or in person, complete a Florida Voter Registration Application and send or take it to your local county Supervisor of Elections office.

-Who else do I inform?
+Who else do we inform?

 - Obtain a new driver’s license or state identification card.